Web-based File Sharing (ShareFile)

 Watch the Sharefile instructional video:

-• $125/year for 5GB of secure cloud-based secure storage space
+• $125/year for 5GB of secure cloud-based storage space

-• $75/yr for each additional 5GB of secure space.
+• $75/year for each additional 5GB of secure space.

 • The annual costs will be billed to the account holder's department, and will be pro-rated by the months remaining in the fiscal year.